Recras/recras-wordpress-plugin/readme.txt

 == Frequently Asked Questions ==

-= Do you support Visual Composer, Elementor, Brizy, etc. ? = Integrating a book process is possible through Elementor.
-If you are creating a website through a different page builder, or want to integrate something else, please let Recras Support known.
-We might support it in the future.
+= Do you support Elementor, WPBakery/Visual Composer, Brizy, etc. ? =
+Integrating a book process is possible through Elementor.
+There are many different page builders but Elementor is the most used one, so we chose to only build this widget for Elementor.
+Using shortcodes is still possible in all other builders, of course.

 = Does the plugin support network installations? =
 Yes it does.
 You can set different Recras names (all settings, for that matter) for each site.